 On-campus employment opportunity for military/veteran students and dependents/spouses.
 Students who participate in this program provide support to the Military & Veteran Services Team and serve as University representatives of the student veteran community.

-My name is Ryan and I am a Marine Corps veteran here at the University of New Haven.
-I served 4 years as a Diesel Mechanic, Combat Marksmanship Coach, and Regimental Color Sergeant.
-2019 will be my first year in the VA Workstudy Program and I look forward to helping veterans navigate through campus life and with university processes.
+My name is Ryan and I am currently a National Security major and I am a Marine Corps veteran here at the University of New Haven.
+I served 4 years as a Diesel Mechanic, Combat Marksmanship Coach, and Regimental Color Sergeant with two deployments to Iraq in 2007 and 2009.
+We have a lot of exciting events planned this year and we look forward to growing our community both on and off campus.
+I look forward to helping veterans navigate through campus life and with university processes.